 Our Mission: To educate, mentor, assist, inspire, support and promote beekeeping in the state of Florida and beyond.

 7:00 pm - 9:00 pm

 Beekeeping Community, How Can I Help?
 Daniel Friedline, Sustainability Project Manager at the Office of Sustainability & Resilience, City of Orlando will join us to present a club opportunity to work with our community.
 We'll also discuss splitting your hives, and when to do that (assuming hurricanes cooperate and let us meet!).
 This will be followed with general round table conversation, and club maintenance conversations (8:00 pm - 9:00 pm).
-Remember we need an new Vice President, and we'll be nominating and voting for that person tonight!
-You'll only need to serve the last six months of this term, and we'll do it all again for all positions in December 2019.
-We will discuss potential Honey Bee Day event, along with suggestions for how next year can be better.
+We will discuss past National Honey Bee Day event, along with suggestions for how next year can be better.
 There will be a raffle for items in inventory, along with examples and discussion about basic beekeeping equipment.
 We'll be in the Azalea Room (first door past the restrooms on your left).
 We'd love to have you join us!

 (tentative, weather permitting; watch this post for updates)

 Hands-on workshop at 8:00am: this is the "tentative" part.
 There's a 20% chance of rain, so we may harvest this honey early for the later part.
 If there is time, we can perform varroa count samples (both sugar and alcohol shake methods), with demonstrations!
 We'll try to make this part quick: we know the part you really want to do!